ChiragSaxena5437/OpenGL/README.md

 Sync the name of your image file and the one in code.
 Though i have take full care that I keep all the variable names and other names used in the codes but please check for these issues and reprt me if any.
-:}
+There is one another branch namely "error" it does not have much of a significance but was usd to debug :}